 - Planning all treatment details, including calculating the radiation dose and simulating its distribution

 - Positioning the patient and operating the radiation therapy equipment

-- Constructing and fitting accessory devices that shape, modify and direct the administered radiation to destroy cancerous tissue
+- Constructing and fitting accessory devices that shape, modify and direct the radiation to destroy cancerous tissue

 - Therapists also play an important role in counseling patients on possible side effects from treatments and provide advice on how best to minimize these effects.
 Because radiation treatments often extend over several weeks, a special supportive relationship often develops between the therapist, the patient and the patient’s family.